 Deploying Next.js Applications to Vercel

-As a final step in this Next.js project is to deploy our application to Vercel.
+As a final step in this Next.js project, we will deploy our application to Vercel.
 This process is straightforward and leverages Vercel's seamless integration with Next.js.
+However, there are some advanced considerations like time limits during response generation and database integration that we'll discuss to ensure smooth deployment.

 Why Choose Vercel?